You are Now Starting: Unit 2 – Sit n Go Advanced Strategy

 What’s your play?

 This is a tough situation for beginning players to grasp.
-Sometimes it’s best not to value bet, and this is one such situation.
+Sometimes, choosing not to value bet is the more cautious play — and this is one such example.

 The right answer is to check behind and see the showdown.
 If your opponent was on a straight and/or flush draw, they missed, and there’s no point in betting, as they will be folding.
 If your opponent slow played two pairs or a set, you walked right into their trap, but you’ve avoided going bust.

 You didn’t do anything wrong preflop, on the flop, or on the turn on this hand.
 If you’re beat, so be it, it’s poker, move on.
-If you lose this hand, you still have over 1,000 chips left and plenty of time to rebuild.
+If you lose this hand, you’ll still have over 1,000 chips left — enough to remain competitive and continue playing strategically while you rebuild.

 Deciding when to make a Value Bet